All Episodes

 Don't miss it.

-Trump's still going, we'll get back to it.
+We'll get back to it.

 He just said that he's unhappy.

-Rand Paul still in the debate.
+Rand Paul's still in the debate.

-They haven't kicked him out yet, doesn't deserve to be there, but Carly Fiorina does.
+Doesn't deserve to be there, but Carly Fiorina does.

 That would be inappropriate for him.

-So I suggested frankly that I'm fine with him not being here because I don't want anybody to think he's endorsing.
+So I suggested, frankly, that I'm fine with him not being here because I don't want anybody to think he's endorsing.

-As far as Jeb is concerned, uh I watched him this morning on television, and it's a little bit sad.
+As far as Jeb is concerned, I watched him this morning on television, and it's a little bit sad.

 Don't forget, he was supposed to win.